 The first $ is the hardest;

-whoever can earn $1 online, they can also earn a million.
+whoever can earn $1 online, can also earn a million.

 One last thing:

-I just pushed you to sign up to Mangools, but I strongly advise you to start with the free version we reviewed above.
+I just pushed you to sign up for Mangools, but I strongly advise you to start with the free version we reviewed above.